johntrogan/defender-docs/defender-endpoint/adv-tech-of-mdav.md

 ### Do your detection/protection require a human analyst?

-When you're pen-testing, you should demand where no human analysts are engaged on detect/protect, to see how the actual antivirus engine (prebreach) efficacy truly is, and a separate one where human analysts are engaged.You can add [Microsoft Defender Experts for XDR](/defender-xdr/dex-xdr-overview) a managed extended detection and response service to augment your SOC.
+When you're pen-testing, you should demand where no human analysts are engaged on detect/protect, to see how the actual antivirus engine (prebreach) efficacy truly is, and a separate one where human analysts are engaged.
+You can add [Microsoft Defender Experts for XDR](/defender-xdr/dex-xdr-overview) a managed extended detection and response service to augment your SOC.

 The ***continuous iterative enhancement*** each of these engines to be increasingly effective at catching the latest strains of malware and attack methods.
 These enhancements show up in consistent [top scores in industry tests](/defender-xdr/top-scoring-industry-tests), but more importantly, translate to [threats and malware outbreaks](https://www.microsoft.com/security/blog/2018/03/07/behavior-monitoring-combined-with-machine-learning-spoils-a-massive-dofoil-coin-mining-campaign/) stopped and [more customers protected](https://www.microsoft.com/security/blog/2018/03/22/why-windows-defender-antivirus-is-the-most-deployed-in-the-enterprise/).